TimeWarpEngineering/timewarp-architecture/TimeWarp.Console/Kanban/Backlog/001_Set-Up-Project-Structure.md

   - The `Source` directory now contains the project files, eliminating the need to adjust paths in the `.csproj` file.
 - **Avoid Unnecessary Additions**:
   - Do not add extra packages or code at this stage to keep the project clean and focused.

----

-By creating the project directly in the `Source` directory, we streamline the setup process and reduce the potential for errors that might occur when moving files and updating project configurations.
-This approach adheres to best practices and makes the project easier to maintain and convert into a template.

-**Feel free to let me know if there's anything else you'd like to adjust or if you have further questions!**